Siemens Avenio: Almada

 Metro Transportes Sul de Tejo (MST) ordered 24 four-module Combino Plus vehicles for a new light rail system in Almada, south of Lisbon.
 The first unit was delivered by the end of May 2005, but after the problems with the Combino surfaced the order was converted to stainless steel-bodied Combinos, to be delivered by 2007.

 Melbourne

 Siemens leased Almada tram C008 to Melbourne's tram network for research and development purposes.
-It entered service on Grand Prix shuttles on route 96 shuttles on 18 March 2007, before commencing a three-month stint on route 16 the following day, running alongside the classic Combino and other tram models.
+It entered service on Grand Prix shuttles on route 96 on 18 March 2007, before commencing a three-month stint on route 16 the following day, running alongside the classic Combino and other tram models.

 Toronto

 The Combino Plus was offered by Siemens in August 2007 in its bid to deliver 204 articulated, low-floor vehicles for the Toronto streetcar system as replacements for aging CLRVs and ALRVs.
 These three-module units were supposed to be 28 m in length, have a width of 2.5 m, and carry 183 passengers.
 Siemens withdrew their first bid, citing an inability to meet the TTC's 25-percent Canadian content requirement.
 When tenders were reopened in August 2008, Siemens bid again using the same model, but their price was 50 percent higher than that of Bombardier's locally built Flexity Outlook model, who subsequently won the bid.